luteberget/simcpp/README.md

 ## Copyright and License

-Copyright © 2021 Bjørnar Steinnes Luteberget.
+Copyright © 2021 Bjørnar Steinnes Luteberget, Felix Schütz.

 Licensed under the MIT License.
 See the LICENSE file for details.